 Ability to Hold Temperature

 The whole principle underlying sous vide cooking is constancy of temperature.
-This is what makes sous vide so great at turning out perfectly done steaks, eggs, vegetables, creme brulee, and anything else you care to try with it.
+This is what makes sous vide so great at turning out perfectly done steaks, eggs, vegetables, cremé brulee, and anything else you care to try with it.
 And not only can you get precise doneness, you can also manipulate the texture of foods by how long you leave them in the bath--because they're set to the exact temp of doneness, they will never overcook.
 One great example of this is the Modernist Cuisine recipe for 72 hour short ribs: sure, they're "done" after a few hours, but if you want them tender and flaky, yet still medium rare, you can cook them for the full 72 hours.

 The Joule sous vide circulator holds temperature to two-tenths of a degree Fahrenheit (+/-0.2F).
 This is extremely accurate--as much accuracy as any chef will ever need.

 In actual use, the Joule is able to heat up a stockpot full of room temperature water to 140F in about 20 minutes.
-(My Anova takes about twice that long!)
+(An Anova takes twice that long!)
 It heated hot tap water to 140F in less than 10 minutes.
 These results will vary based on the variables of your kitchen, but this compares very favorably to other units on the market.

 Immersion circulators can have buttons, dials, switches, and LED displays for the user interface.
 The Joule however, has none of these.